gguiomar/cog-schema/README.md

 }
 ```

-Individual simulation logs contain detailed information about each run, including full conversation history, thinking times for each round, and analysis of success patterns.
+Individual simulation logs contain detailed information about each run, including thinking times for each round, and for reasoning models, the thinking tokens used during inference.

+## Output Structure

+Results are organized in the following directory structure:

+- **benchmarks_plots/**: Contains all benchmark plots, with one plot showing all models in a benchmark run
+- **logs/**: Contains agent-specific folders with JSON results
+  - **logs/agent_name/**: Contains JSON files for each benchmark run with this agent

 ## Usage